WHY DO I BEHAVE LIKE THIS? TELLING ANOTHER STORY BY FINDING OTHER CAUSES AND REASONS

 To answer this question we analyzed the explanations provided by 400 subjects to an unexpected behavior presented through 4 stimulus situations in which the breadth of the field of observation was manipulated.
 The results show that triadic explanations are unusual, even if not entirely extraneous to common sense.

-Other studies on explanations of their symptoms of patients in person confirms these results.
+Another more recent study on patients’ in person explanations of their symptoms confirms these results.

 to know more: